Article updated 2018

 Either way, it means to not allow such behaviour to continue existing in your relationship.
 It means to have values and rules for the right reasons.

-And it means to stick to those values because you value your time which is finite.
+And it means to stick to those values because you value your time, which is finite.
 It means that you value your energy, which is also finite.
-You don’t have forever to fart around with someone who repeatedly proves over a long time to be unfit for relationship.
+You don’t have forever to fart around with someone who repeatedly proves time to be unfit for relationship.

 A relationship with the wrong person can teach you valuable things, but only if you pause long enough to feel what it has taught you.